thkl/homebridge-piholeOff/README.md

 -   `logLevel` Logging level, three different levels: 0: logging disabled, 1: logs only HTTP errors, 2: logs each HTTP response.
 Default is set to 1.

 See the [sample-config.json](sample-config.json) file to see an example of how to configure the accessory.
 This plugin will do the oppisite of the original [homebridge-pihole](https://github.com/arendruni/homebridge-pihole) .
-It will setup a Homekit valve.
-A valve has a duration time when it stays on.
+It will setup a Homekit Switch.
+This switch has optional characteristics for the duration time.
-You are able to set this time as a default or every time you switch on the valve.
-And with swichting on the valve i mean turn off pi-hole and turn on the trackers :o)
+You are able to set this time as a default or every time you turn on the switch (and turn off pihole).
+Note: the duration set time and the time the switch remains on (and the pi-hole off) is only visible in the eve app.
+The Apple Home App will not show you this settings.
+But it will turn off the switch (and turn on pi-hole) as well.

 ## How to get a Pi-hole authentication token